MAKOTO WAKAIDO’s Case Files TRILOGY DELUXE

 “The story is tricky in a way that seems poorly written, with plot twists that feel forced.”

-“I really appreciate the long runtime of this, the interesting visuals in pixel style, as well as the four very intriguing cases the Columbo-looking detective is investigating.”
+“I really appreciate the interesting visuals in pixel style, as well as the four very intriguing cases the Columbo-looking detective is investigating.”

 “I love the aesthetic of the game as a whole and the rhythm of gameplay.”

-“The art style got me interested and since it also gave the impression of being a deduction-style detective game, I was instantly hooked.”
+“The art style got me interested and gave the impression of being a deduction-style detective game, which instantly hooked me.”

 - 67 % positive mentions

-The music in the game has received positive feedback, with players appreciating its quality and contribution to the overall experience.
-However, some critics feel that the game leans too heavily on its musical elements, likening it to a children's book rather than a true detective game.
-Overall, while the music enhances enjoyment, opinions vary on its role within the game's structure.
+The music in the game has received positive feedback, with players appreciating its quality and integration with the visuals and gameplay.
+However, some critics feel that the overall experience leans more towards a simplistic visual novel rather than a more complex detective game, which may detract from its potential.

 “I loved the music and pixel art and thoroughly enjoyed my nine hours with it.”